Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 employed there may still be attacks possible, e.g.
 [@Pitfalls-of-DNS-Encryption].
-For example, a resolver with a very small community of users risks exposing data in this way and OUGHT obfuscate this traffic by mixing it with 'generated' traffic to make client characterisation harder.
+For example, a resolver with a very small community of users risks exposing data in this way and OUGHT obfuscate this traffic by mixing it with 'generated' traffic to make client characterization harder.
 The resolver could also employ aggressive pre-fetch techniques as a further measure to counter traffic analysis.